travnick/NBP-exchange-rate-scripts/README.md

 # NBP-exchange-rate-scripts
-Scripts that help in browsing the NBP exchange rate databse
+Scripts that help in browsing the NBP exchange rate database.